-The 'average' family in later medieval England was likely to have consisted of a mother, father, two or three surviving children, with grandparents possibly also living in the same domicile, or nearby (Orme 2001, 55; Schofield 2010, 58).
-Evidence from coroner's rolls indicates that 80% of infant deaths occurred within the home (Hanawalt 2002).
-From the ages of 1 to 2 years, as the child began walking, talking, and weaning, they were perceived to have reached a new stage in the life-course (Gilchrist 2012, 206; Lewis 2007, 6).
-Evidence from analysis of δ^{13} C and δ^{15} N isotope values from non-adults at Wharram Percy (North Yorkshire) suggests that most children were breast-fed until between one and two years (Richards et al. 2002, 209).
-The weaning diet consisted of 'pap' (porridge), or bread soaked in water or milk (Orme 2001, 71) and was provided in conjunction with breast-milk from at least 6 months of age.
+The 'average' family in later medieval England was likely to have consisted of a mother, father, two or three surviving children, with grandparents possibly also living in the same domicile or nearby (Orme 2001, 55; Schofield 2010, 58).
+Evidence from coroner's rolls indicates that 80 per cent of infant deaths occurred within the home (Hanawalt 2002).
+From the ages of 1 to 2 years, as the child began walking, talking, and weaning, they were perceived to have reached a new stage in the life course (Gilchrist 2012, 206; Lewis 2007, 6).
+Evidence from analysis of $\delta^{13}$ C and $\delta^{15}$ N isotope values from non-adults at Wharram Percy (North Yorkshire) suggests that most children were breast-fed until between 1 and 2 years (Richards et al. 2002, 209).
+The weaning diet consisted of 'pap' (porridge), or bread soaked in water or milk (Orme 2001, 71) and was provided in conjunction with breast-milk from at least six months of age.
 This diet, however, was unlikely to have been adequate for the developmental demands of a growing infant and at Wharram Percy this was reflected in the delayed growth of infants during the weaning and post-weaning period compared to modern values (Mays 2010, 71).